-Baseline beliefs about the firm's future bidding on/winning contracts diverge substantially from endline data on actual contract-bidding/winning: very few firms bid anywhere near as much as they expect to, even after training.
+10Baseline beliefs about the firm's future bidding on/winning contracts diverge substantially from endline data on actual contract-bidding/winning: very few firms bid anywhere near as much as they expect to, even after training.
 The training itself and subsequent bidding experience does not counteract firms' "overconfidence".
 This, and also 106 firms that our Chernozhukov et al. (2018)-procedure classify as quartile 1, 2, or 3-those who do not benefit from the training-nevertheless choosing to take it, are consistent with a role for non-standard belief-formation, though other explanations are possible too.

-Prior studies document classical information frictions-constrained contracting, matching, and search-in low-information markets (see e.g. Aker, 2010; Allen, 2014; Jensen & Miller, 2018; Hansman et al., 2020; Startz, 2021; Hjort & Tian, 2024).
+11Prior studies document classical information frictions-constrained contracting, matching, and search-in low-information markets (see e.g. Aker, 2010; Allen, 2014; Jensen & Miller, 2018; Hansman et al., 2020; Startz, 2021; Hjort & Tian, 2024).
 Like this paper, Jensen (2007), Mitra et al. (2018), and Colonnelli et al. (2024) analyze how sellers' access to information affects market outcomes: Colonnelli et al. (2024) e.g. show compelling experimental evidence from Uganda that "changing firms perceptions about the integrity of public entities increases firms' total number of bids and total government contracts won" (p.
 1).
 We know of one other paper that experimentally varies firms' sellership ability-Anderson et al. (2018)-but their interest is not barriers to accessing a market.
 They study micro-sized retail entrepreneurs and analyze the impact of an intensive 10-week training.
 However, Anderson et al. (2018)'s results are consistent with ours in that they find remarkably large impacts on sales and profits in South Africa.
 Some similarly hands-on consulting programs studied in the literature-e.g. in Bruhn et al. (2018); Anderson & McKenzie (2022)-include marketing among multiple modules in a tailored or broad training package.

-We also contribute to the literature on the causes and consequences of market access.
-We do so by providing a first look at the role of access barriers that are qualitatively distinct from the physical and legal ones studied in existing research.
-We show that informational barriers constructed by buyers help explain why productive firms in developing countries rarely participate in growth-conducive value chains.
+12In addition to the more empirical work cited above-see Verhoogen (2008), Foster et al. (2016), and Pozzi & Schivardi (2016) for examples, and Syverson (2011); De Loecker & Goldberg (2014) for overviews of related literatures-there is a burgeoning theoretical literature on how demand forces affect firm dynamics (see e.g. Drozd & Nosal, 2012; Gourio & Rudanko, 2014; Arkolakis et al., 2018), and a growing body of work mational barriers constructed by buyers help explain why productive firms in developing countries rarely participate in growth-conducive value chains.
 That access to buyers can be important for firm growth is most clearly shown in studies that exploit random or quasi-random allocation of contracts (Ferraz et al., 2016; Atkin et al., 2017a; Carrillo et al., 2023).
 This paper to our knowledge provides the first direct evidence on why some firms are able to sell goods and services to a particular market while similar firms in the same location are not.